-The separatist National Movement for the Liberation of Azawad (MNLA), declared a cease-fire on Thursday, saying it had accomplished its goal.
+The separatist National Movement for the Liberation of Azawad (MNLA), which wants northern Mali to become a separate state that will serve as its homeland, declared a cease-fire Thursday, saying it had accomplished its goal.

 The Tuareg rebels, along with Islamist fighters, seized the cities of Kidal, Gao and Timbuktu over a three-day period beginning last Friday.

-It is unclear if the Islamist militant group Ansar Dine, which fought alongside the rebels, will also put down their weapons.
-The group, which has been linked to the al-Qaida branch (AQIM) in northern Africa, has imposed Islamic law in some areas.
+It is unclear if the Islamist militants, which fought alongside rebels, will also put down their weapons.
+The Islamist group, which has been linked to the al-Qaida branch in northern Africa (AQIM), has imposed Islamic law in some areas.

 On Thursday, French Foreign Minister Alain Juppe warned that the Tuareg rebel issue can be solved only through dialogue and not through military action.